Revisiting Inference for ARMA Models: Improved Fits and Superior Confidence Intervals: Results

 Default output from fitting an ARMA model in R or Python includes estimates for parameter values and their standard errors, calculated using Fisher's information matrix.
 If the ARMA model with the lowest AIC value is chosen to describe the Lake Michigan data, then an $\text{ARMA}(2, 1)$ model is selected.
 The estimated coefficients and standard errors obtained after fitting this model are reported in Table~\ref{tab:huronCoefsTab}.
 The small standard error for $\hat{\theta}_1$ reported in this table suggests a high-level of confidence that the parameter has a value near $1$.
 Taken at face value, these estimates seem to strongly favor the inclusion of the MA(1) term in the model.

 However, our simulation studies have suggested that these confidence intervals can be misleading, and that PLCIs are more reliable alternatives.
-The $95\%$ PLCI for the parameter (Panel (A) of Figure~\ref{fig:huronMAevid}) is much larger than the confidence interval created using these standard errors.
+The $95\%$ PLCI for the parameter (Fig~\ref{fig:huronMAevid}A) is much larger than the confidence interval created using these standard errors.
 The steep curve in the immediate vicinity of $\hat{\theta}_1$ may explain the small standard error estimates for this parameter and the corresponding tight confidence intervals created using Fisher's identity matrix.
-Alternative evidence indicates the potential for nearly canceling roots (Figure~\ref{fig:huronRoots}), in which case the MA(1) term may not be needed in the model.
+Alternative evidence indicates the potential for nearly canceling roots (Fig~\ref{fig:huronRoots}), in which case the MA(1) term may not be needed in the model.

 Both types of confidence intervals considered in this example rely on asymptotic justifications, but we can further investigate the finite sample properties using a simulation study.
 We fit both $\text{ARMA}(2, 1)$ and $\text{AR}(1)$ models to the data, and conduct a boot-strap simulation study by simulating $1000$ datasets from each of the fitted models.
 We then re-estimate an $\text{ARMA}(2, 1)$ model to each of these datasets and record the estimated coefficients.
-A histogram containing the estimated values of $\hat{\theta}_1$ when the data are generated from the $\text{ARMA}(2, 1)$ and $\text{AR}(1)$ models fit to the Lake Huron-Michigan data are shown in Panels (B) and (C) of Figure~\ref{fig:huronMAevid}, respectively.
+A histogram containing the estimated values of $\hat{\theta}_1$ when the data are generated from the $\text{ARMA}(2, 1)$ and $\text{AR}(1)$ models fit to the Lake Huron-Michigan data are shown in Fig~\ref{fig:huronMAevid}B and Fig~\ref{fig:huronMAevid}C, respectively.

-The shape of this histogram in Panel (B) mimics that of the profile log-likelihood surface in Panel (A), confirming that a large confidence interval is needed in order to obtain a $95\%$ confidence interval.
-In Panel (C), a large number of $\hat{\theta}_1$ coefficients are estimated near $1$ when the generating model is $\text{AR}(1)$.
-Combining this result with the nearly canceling roots of the $\text{ARMA}(2, 1)$ model (Figure~\ref{fig:huronRoots}), we cannot reject the hypothesis that the data were generated from a $\text{AR(1)}$ model, even though the Fisher information standard errors suggest that the data should be modeled with a nonzero $\theta_1$ coefficient.
+The shape of this histogram in Fig~\ref{fig:huronMAevid}B mimics that of the profile log-likelihood surface in Fig~\ref{fig:huronMAevid}A, confirming that a large confidence interval is needed in order to obtain a $95\%$ confidence interval.
+In Fig~\ref{fig:huronMAevid}C, a large number of $\hat{\theta}_1$ coefficients are estimated near $1$ when the generating model is $\text{AR}(1)$.
+Combining this result with the nearly canceling roots of the $\text{ARMA}(2, 1)$ model (Fig~\ref{fig:huronRoots}), we cannot reject the hypothesis that the data were generated from a $\text{AR}(1)$ model, even though the Fisher information standard errors suggest that the data should be modeled with a nonzero $\theta_1$ coefficient.
+Diagnostic plots for both $\text{AR}(1)$ and $\text{ARMA}(2, 1)$ models are given in Fig~\ref{fig:residuals}.